 Therefore: Let me share my experience of clearing my slate over the past year…

 Yes, I’ve done – and still do, occasionally – all of them! 🙂

 1 End what needs to end

-This sounds dramatic, I know.
-Yet it’s something many of us don’t like to do.
+This sounds dramatic, yet it’s something many of us don’t like to do.

-And so we carry stuff with us that we know in our head or in our heart has ended, just going through the motions to keep it alive, but not really loving it or being fully engaged with it anymore.
+So we carry stuff with us that, in our head or in our heart, we know has ended.
+We just going through the motions to keep it alive, but we don’t really love it or nor are we fully engaged with it anymore.

 We might do this for ourselves, or in order not to hurt or disappoint others.

-Perhaps it’s a longstanding tradition you’ve been upholding, but not really ‘feeling’ anymore.
+Perhaps you’ve got a longstanding tradition you’ve been upholding, but are not really ‘feeling’ anymore.
 A role you’ve played for someone that isn’t needed anymore: the confidante, the supporter, or the surrogate mother.
 A job or other regular commitment that you’ve outgrown.
-Even a relationship that has become meaningless or stale and is beyond resuscitating.
+Even a relationship that has become meaningless or stale, and is beyond resuscitating.